-Alliance Integrative Medicine has the largest staff of doctor-led medical acupuncturists in Cincinnati, all trained by the renowned Helms Medical Institute through UCLA and Stanford University.
-Some of our physicians have also trained in Japan, and all participate in continuing medical acupuncture training with leading experts.
-Sandi Amoils, M.D., serves as vice-president of the national board of the American Academy of Medical Acupuncture (AAMA), while Steve Amoils, M.D., and Elizabeth Woolford, M.D. are the current and former presidents of the Ohio Chapter of the AAMA.
+Alliance Integrative Medicine has the largest staff of medical acupuncturists in Cincinnati.
+All are medical doctors trained in acupuncture by the renowned Helms Medical Institute through UCLA and Stanford University.
+Some of our physicians have also studied acupuncture in Japan, and all participate in continuing medical acupuncture training with leading experts.
+Dr. Sandi Amoils serves as vice president of the national board of the American Academy of Medical Acupuncture (AAMA), and Dr. Steve Amoils and Dr. Elizabeth Woolford are the current and former presidents of the Ohio Chapter of the AAMA.

 What Is Acupuncture?

 I suffered for almost 4 years with Meniere’s disease – including hearing loss, tinnitus, frequent vertigo episodes and many unsteady days.
 After Dr. Woolford recommended acupuncture, I was anxious but decided to give it a try.
 I’ve had four acupuncture treatments and am having fewer and fewer unsteady days and no vertigo episodes!
 The combination of acupuncture, chiropractic care and nutritional changes has made all the difference!
 Thank you Dr. Woolford, Lisa and the great team at Alliance!

 Acupuncture is the ancient art and science of inserting very fine needles into specific points on the skin to relieve a variety of medical problems.
 This method encourages the body to naturally heal itself and improve its functioning.
 Acupuncture can help treat current issues, help heal previous problems, and help prevent new ones.

 During an acupuncture treatment, very fine single-use, disposable needles are inserted into various points on the body.
 Patients typically feel nothing or only a very slight pinch as the needles are inserted.
 Sometimes heat or mild electrical stimulation is applied to the site of the needle insertion.